 The National Archives of Australia and Queensland State Archives hold various series of passport records.
 They include:

 - Passport registers 1915-1974 (National Archives of Australia, Brisbane Office).
 After the Passports Act 1920, Australian residents over sixteen years of age needed a passport if they left the country.
 This did not apply to those going to New Zealand, Papua or Norfolk Island.
 Others who were exempt included merchant seamen and defence force personnel on duty.
 The National Archives Brisbane Office holds passport registers 1915-1974 and various other records of people departing Australia.
-Some of those passport registers have been indexed.
-The Queensland Passports Index 1915-1925 is on FindMyPast.
-It is also available on CD from the Queensland Family History Society.
+Some of those passport registers have been indexed in the Queensland Passports Index 1915-1925.

 - Ancestry (including records for the USA, France, Portugal, Latvia and other countries).